-From the moment you leave the platform you want the ability to run or chase, as well as actually dish out some damage, so start with Boots of Speed and Amplifying Tome
+From the moment you leave the platform you want the ability to run or chase, as well as actually dish out some damage, so start with Boots and Amplifying Tome

 You know how important AP is on Orianna, and with the many little steps we've taken to add more and more, the tome will start you off with a modest amount that will compensate for the fact we'll be rushing magic pen and mana regen first.